Kalic5109/Cyber-Security-Projects/Cybersecurity Projects/Monash bootcamp projects/README.md

 Project 1 is Creating a load balanced cloud application hosting a web-app set up as a blog.<br>
 <details>
   Description is as follows - "In the first project week, students will build, secure, and protect a cloud application that hosts their own cyber blog.
 This project will result in tangible deliverables that demonstrate their knowledge of cloud, cloud security, networking, web development, cryptography, and network security."
   <br>
   In addition to this I learnt IaC using terraform to create the cloud app in azure.
+Within this I also edited the javascript that was hosting the webapp to add in the expandable see more section.
 </details>
 <br>
 Project 2 is a CTF style attack on a fictional company that covers a Web-app, a Linux server and a Windows server.<br>